 Whenever we feel we’re nearing the end of a tricky period, it’s tempting to want to draw a line under the difficulties and move on.

 Stuck in the present?

 Normally, this drawing of a line is accompanied by plans for the future, for things we’ll do differently and, hopefully, better.
 That’s pretty hard though, if you’ve exhausted most of your reserves just getting through the past few months.
 You might want to check that you’re prioritising your resilience.
 Near constant change and the need to be flexible on a day to day basis encourages us to live in the present.
-But being stuck in the present is not healthy either.
+But being stuck in the present is not healthy.
 One way out of this situation is to take time to visualise the future, and work backwards towards the present to create an action plan.

 Frame the Future

 However much the present preoccupies you, it can be helpful to frame the future in terms of goals or outcomes.
 Exploring what the best possible outcome is in a situation helps the brain to open up to those possibilities.
 Putting a time frame on it helps you make the future more tangible.
 You might be starting a new role or completing a project currently.
 Ask yourself, what do you most want to happen with that new role, how do you want the end of the project to be?

 Another way of making the ideal come true is to imagine yourself fast forwarding into the future – say six months ahead – to a time when the outcome or change you most wanted has happened.
 Describe your world as it will be when you’ve successfully completed your first 90 days in that new job, or written up the final report of the project.
 How does it look to you, and how will it look to others?